29th May 2020

 Do you have enough food?

 If not, please get in touch and let us know.
-CLICK HERE to see about poster about support that is available.
+CLICK HERE to see a poster about support that is available.

 If your child is entitled to means tested free school meals, you can collected a lunch from the downstairs hall between 11:00 and 12:00.
 We are hoping to start rolling out a voucher scheme next week - please look out for emails.